 ‘The challenge is how to communicate your ideas at this kind of fast working pace.
 We decided it’s important to pay attention to how to make your brief as clear as possible by providing visuals (from slides to videos) too.’

-Aalto Design Factory`s problem brief traveled from Finland to Australia, then to Portugal and finally to the United States and back to Finland again.
+Aalto Design Factory`s problem brief travelled from Finland to Australia, then to Portugal and finally to the United States and back to Finland again.

 Photos: Aalto Design Factory, 2016